hiimivantang/hiimivantang-de-challenge/section-2/README.md

 ![ER Diagram](./images/er_diagram.png)

+### DDL statements and mock data

+The DDL statements for the creation of schemas, tables, users, and groups are written in the `ddl_statements.sql` file.
+This file will be copy into the `/docker-entrypoint-initdb.d/` directory of Postgres docker container and will be executed as soon as the container is starter.

+In addition to the DDL statements, `ddl_statements.sql` also contain INSERT statements for creating mock data for our Proof of Concept (POC).

+### Which are the top 10 members by spending?

 See below for the sample queries and results based on the Proof of Concept.

-### Which are the top 10 members by spending?

 ```
 with top_spenders as (